-There is no need for the disputants to bring their dispute to another third party forum, to re-file their dispute at such third party forum or to explain their case/positions again to such third party forum.
+There is no need for the disputants to bring their dispute to another third party forum, to re-file their dispute at such third party forum or to explain their case/positions again to such third party forum, which of course is another convenience for the disputants.

-Two Concurrent Schemes
+Two concurrent Schemes

-FIDReC operates two concurrent Schemes:
+FIDReC operates two concurrent Schemes

-- 1. The FIDReC Dispute Resolution Scheme covers financial disputes between complainants and financial institutions such as banks, finance companies, life insurers, general insurers, capital market services licensees, licensed financial advisers and insurance intermediaries. - 2.
-The FIDReC Non-Injury Motor Accident Scheme ("FIDReC-NIMA Scheme") covers Non-Injury Motor Accident ("NIMA") claims below \$\$3,000.
+The FIDReC Dispute Resolution Scheme covers financial disputes between complainants and financial institutions such as banks, finance companies, life insurers, general insurers, capital market services licensees, licenseed financial advisers and insurance intermediaries.
+FIDReC's jurisdiction at adjudication is up to \$\$100,000 for each claim.

+The FIDReC Non-Injury Motor Accident Scheme ("FIDReC-NIMA Scheme") covers Non-Injury Motor Accident (NIMA) claims below \$3,000.
 Such NIMA claims have to be first mediated and where necessary, adjudicated by FIDReC before court proceedings could be commenced.